Martchus/tageditor/README.md

 The following Qt 5 modules are requried: core gui script widgets webenginewidgets/webkitwidgets

 If webkitwidgets is installed on the system, the editor will link against it.
 Otherwise it will link against webenginewidgets.
-To force usage of webkitwidgets add "CONFIG+=forcewebkit" to the qmake arguments.
+To force usage of webenginewidgets add "CONFIG+=forcewebengine" to the qmake arguments.

 ## TODO
 - Support more tag formats (EXIF, PDF metadata, ...).